csaude/openmrs-eip/README.md

 # Backups
 It's highly recommended to backup the following,
-* The management database both for the sender and receiver.
+* The management databases both for the sender and receiver.
 * The debezium offset and history file for all remote sites.

 # Developer Guide